3dgie/AMD-Vi/README.md

         QLIST_ENTRY(MSIRouteEntry) list;
       };

-with a Requester ID which ensures that IOAPIC triggering interrupts in split irqchip mode is able to tell the IOMMU it's SID.
+which ensures that IOAPIC triggering interrupts in split irqchip mode is able to tell the IOMMU it's SID and so would any other platform device.

 _And may be something else I forgot ?_